PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

 As a user,
 I can customize the location where PowerShell user content is installed, so that I can avoid problems created by file sync solutions like OneDrive.

+As an Admin,
+I must be able to customize the location set for my users either pre/during/post install, so that I can better manage my environment and better secure and support my users, to reduce unnecessary support tickets to my IT Team.
 ```

 - PowerShell currently places profile, modules, and configuration files in the user's Documents